OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 For instance, if a layer or a dataset contains points and arcs, a set of point files and a set of arc files will be created.

-Consequently, during creation the MiraMon driver output can be a folder or a file with the appropriate extension (*.pnt*, etc):
+Consequently, during creation the MiraMon vector driver output can be a folder or a set of files with the appropriate extension (*.pnt*, etc):

-- If the output is a **folder** it will contain all the translated layers with the original name in the origin dataset.
+- If the output is a **folder**, it will contain all the translated layers with the original name in the origin dataset.

   - In this case a *.mmm* file will be created referencing all layers in the origin dataset to make an easy open of the dataset using the MiraMon software.